Salt Creek Falls

 General location: 22 miles east of Oakridge - Willamette National Forest

-Permits required: Northwest Forest Pass for required for parking May 1 - October 31, Sno-Park Pass required from November 1 - April 30.
+Permits required: Annual Northwest Forest Pass or $5 day pass available at the trailhead May 1 - October 31.
+Sno-Park pass required November 1 - April 30.

 Pit toilet at trailhead: Yes